Montana Rural Telemental Health Program

 - Therapist Handbook

-CAM has prepared handbooks for therapists and individuals who refer children to the program that provide details on the referral process, iPad Loaner Program process, forms, reporting, etc. If you are a therapist in the program or a referring party and need a copy of the handbook, please contact Jacole at [email protected].
+CAM has prepared handbooks for therapists and individuals who refer children to the program that provide details on the referral process, iPad Loaner Program process, forms, reporting, etc. If you are a therapist in the program or a referring party and need a copy of the handbook, please contact our coordinator at [email protected]

 All therapists in the program should follow their own organization’s intake, screening, and other policies and processes for providing therapy.
 However, the Montana Rural Telemental Health Program also encourages therapists to integrate telehealth-specific policies into their current policies and procedures if they are not already included.
 Below is a list of some of the policies, protocols, and procedures that the program recommends therapists and/or their organizations consider having in place for providing therapy via telehealth: